CDCgov/CDC_IIS_Open_Tools/About.md

   * [SITE Codes](src\main\resources\SITE.txt)
   * [SEX Codes](src\main\resources\SEX.txt)

-## HL7 Profiles for HL7 V2 Messages
+## HL7 Profiles for HL7 V2 Messages (TBD)
-HL7 Profiles for V2 Messages containing CVRS Content (TBD)
+HL7 Profiles for V2 Messages containing CVRS Content
 * Z22.CVRS - An enhanced Z22 containing additional fields to support communication of
 CVRS data.
 * Z50.CVRSExtract - A message containing only the data needed by DCH, and using the values found in CVRS Release 2.
-* Z22.Identified - A Profile for identified content based on Z22.CVRS ... additional requirements
-for sending identified data.
-* Z22.Redacted - A Profile for redacted content based on Z22.CVRS ... additional requirements
+* Z22.Redacted - A Profile for redacted content based on Z22/Z22.CVRS ... additional requirements
-for sending identified data.
+for sending redacted data.